Zanatticus/High-Performance-Computing/Homework/HW1/Problem2/README.md

 Surprisingly, the latency increases as the number of threads increases.

 ## Part (b)
-Describe some of the challenges face when performing sorting with multiple threads:
+Describe some of the challenges faced when performing sorting with multiple threads:

 1. **Thread Creation Overhead**: Creating threads is an expensive operation.
 The overhead of creating threads is likely to be more than the time saved by parallelizing the merge sort algorithm.
-2. **Thread Synchronization**: When multiple threads are working on the same data, it is essential to synchronize the threads
+2. **Thread Synchronization**: When multiple threads are working on the same data, it is essential to synchronize the threads.
+This means that access to shared data structures and resources (like merging sorted subarrays) needs to be synchronized which leads to delays.
+3. **Memory Contention**: Multiple threads accessing the same memory locations can lead to memory contention.
+This can slow down the program due to cache misses and other memory access delays.

 ## Part (c)